ashleypandeyxx/ashgrid/README.md

 AshGrid is a personal observation tool for adults in the United States.
 It is not a medical device and does not provide medical advice, diagnosis, or treatment.

 The source is private since the app handles personal health data.
-Happy to walk through the architecture or the code in an interview.

 Built by [Ashley Pandey](https://github.com/ashleypandeyxx)